Cray-HPE/docs-csm/operations/update_bgp_neighbors.md

 linux# ~/src/mtl/cray-site-init/bin/csi config init --bootstrap-ncn-bmc-user root --bootstrap-ncn-bmc-pass initial0 --ntp-pool cfntp-4-1.us.cray.com,cfntp-4-2.us.cray.com --can-external-dns 10.103.8.113 --can-gateway 10.103.8.1 --site-ip 172.30.56.2/24 --site-gw 172.30.48.1 --site-dns 172.30.84.40 --site-nic em1 --system-name odin --bgp-peers aggregation
 ```

-# Automated Process
+## Automated Process
-- There is an automated script to update the BGP configuration on both the Mellanox and Aruba switches.
-This script is installed into the `$PATH` by the `metal-net-scripts` package
+There is an automated script to update the BGP configuration on both the Mellanox and Aruba switches.
+This script is installed into the `$PATH` by the `metal-net-scripts` package.
-- The scripts are named `mellanox_set_bgp_peers.py` and `aruba_set_bgp_peers.py`
+The scripts are named `mellanox_set_bgp_peers.py` and `aruba_set_bgp_peers.py`
-- These scripts pull in data from CSI generated `.yaml` files.
+These scripts pull in data from CSI generated `.yaml` files.
 The files required are ```CAN.yaml, HMN.yaml, HMNLB.yaml, NMNLB.yaml, NMN.yaml```, these exist in the `networks/` subdirectory of the generated configs.

-- In order for these scripts to work the following commands will need to be present on the switches.
+In order for these scripts to work the following commands will need to be present on the switches.

 Aruba
 ```